qnope/Little-Type-Library/README.md

 static_assert(tuple[0_n] == 5);
 ```
 You can also append, prepend, remove values from a tuple through `pop/push_front/back` functions.
-There are also some helpers if you need them :
+There are also some helpers if you need them:

 ```cpp
 // Convenience types